-Many chocolate makers, including good quality ones, include soya lecithin as ingredients in chocolate.
-They use it as an emulsifier to aid handling during chocolate making, and to bind all the ingredients together.
+Many chocolate makers, including good quality ones, include lecithins, usually soya lecithin, as ingredients in chocolate.
+They use them as emulsifiers to aid handling during chocolate making, and to bind all the ingredients together.
 But skilled chocolate making, especially at the tempering stage, can make the use of emulsifiers unnecessary.

 Soya is a potential allergen.
 Food manufacturers must highlight it as such on product labels (at least in the UK).
-Therefore, some chocolate makers have started using vegetable lecithins instead.
-For example, Hotel Chocolat – a (partially) tree-to-bar UK company – have started using sunflower lecithin in some of their range.
+I’m guessing this is the reason why some chocolate makers have started using vegetable lecithins instead.
+For example, I’ve noticed that Hotel Chocolat – a (partially) tree-to-bar UK company – have started using sunflower lecithin in some of their range.

 Meanwhile some chocolate makers like Mayhawk use no emulsifiers at all.
-Once again Mayhawk say this is because they aim for natural simplicity for their ingredients in chocolate.
+Once again Mayhawk say this is because they aim for natural simplicity in their ingredients in chocolate.